librenms/librenms/doc/Support/SNMP-Configuration-Examples.md

 ```
 service snmpd restart
 ```

+### Windows Server 2008 R2
+1. Log in to your Windows Server 2008 R2
+2. Start "Server Manager" under "Administrative Tools"
+3. Click "Features" and then click "Add Feature"
+5. Check (if not checked) "SNMP Service", click "Next" until "Install"
+6. Start "Services" under "Administrative Tools"
+7. Edit "SNMP Service" properties
+8. Go to the security tab
+9. In "Accepted community name" click "Add" to add your community string and permission
+10. In "Accept SNMP packets from these hosts" click "Add" and add your LibreNMS server IP address
+11. Validate change by clicking "Apply"

 ### Windows Server 2012 R2
 1. Log in to your Windows Server 2012 R2
 2. Start "Server Manager" under "Administrative Tools"